 - All shop employees have the legal ability to refuse to work on Easter Sunday without providing a reason to their employer.

 Opotiki District Council has developed a draft Local Easter Sunday Shop Trading Policy and recently sought your views.
 The ‘statement of proposal’ set out our draft policy and why we proposed it.
 The submission period closed Friday 10 March 2017.
-Council held a hearings meeting on Monday 13 March 2017 and on Tuesday 14 March 2017 Council adopted the Easter Sunday Shop Trading Policy.
+Council held a hearings meeting on Monday 13 March 2017 and on Tuesday 14 March 2017 Council adopted the Easter Sunday Shop Trading Policy (PDF 176KB).